-Missiologist John York posed these questions: “Will the Pentecostal revival further develop as Africa’s greatest force for evangelism and missions?
+Missiologist John York posed these vital questions: “Will the Pentecostal revival further develop as Africa’s greatest force for evangelism and missions?
 Or will this revival be relegated to the obscurity of a church history footnote identifying yet another ecclesiastical aberration?”
-From the inception of the school in 1971, WAAST’s focus has been to empower leaders for the African revival, to ensure that these questions will be answered “Yes” and “No,” respectively.
-Through effective training, the truth of the gospel will continue to pass from generation to generation, with wonderful results:
+These significant questions highlight the vital need for biblical and ministerial training in order to ensure that the truth of the gospel will continue to pass from generation to generation.
+Through effective training:

-– Trained church leaders will bring good news to the hurting.
+- Church leaders will bring the gospel to the lost and hurting

-– The Church in Africa will be biblical in its worldview.
+The Church will be thoroughly biblical in its worldview

-WAAST’s main campus in Lomé, Togo, serves as a regional training center for 20 nations in West and Central Africa.
-Students may attend classes on the Lomé campus or at one of 8 extension centers.
-The school offers the Bachelor of Theology degree, the Post-Secondary Diploma in Theology and, through the Assemblies of God Graduate School of Theology program, the Master of Arts degree, all in both French and English.
-WAAST also hosts the PhD program in conjunction with Pan-Africa Theological Seminary.
-The programs at WAAST are recognized for their quality of academic scholarship and practical emphasis on ministerial skills to enhance the ministry of its students.
+WAAST’s main campus in Lomé, Togo, serves as a training center for 20 nations in West and Central Africa and in Madagascar.
+The school offers a Bachelor of Theology degree and a Post-Secondary Diploma in Theology.
+Through the Assemblies of God Graduate School of Theology (AGGST), students can obtain the Master of Arts degree in theological studies.
+All programs are offered in both French and English.
+The campus also hosts a doctoral program in conjunction with the Pan-Africa Theological Seminary (PAThS).
+The programs of WAAST and AGGST are recognized for their quality of academic scholarship and practical emphasis on ministerial skills.
 Each course is taught by a qualified professor.

 Your spiritual growth, interpersonal relationships, and physical and emotional well-being are also important to WAAST/AGGST and their dedicated professors.
 WAAST/AGGST provide a setting in which to develop healthy, life-long patterns of study and behavior that will enhance the ministry to which God has called you.